tomcz/gotools/scripts/README.md

 # scripts

-Scripts for the `go-build` GitHub action.
+Scripts for the `make docker` Makefile target.